Board game: Golden era

-The 1880s–1920s was a board game epoch known as the "Golden Age", a term coined by American art historian Margaret Hofer where the popularity of board games was boosted through mass production making them cheaper and more readily available.
+The 1880s–1920s were a board game epoch known as the Golden Age, a term coined by American art historian Margaret Hofer, where the popularity of board games was boosted through mass production, making them cheaper and more readily available.
 The most popular of the board games sold during this period was Monopoly (1935), with 500 million games played as of 1999.

 Renaissance era

 The number of board games published by year (1944–2017), as listed on BoardGameGeek.
 Expansion sets for existing games are marked in orange.

 In the late 1990s, companies began producing more new games to serve a growing worldwide market.
 The Settlers of Catan (1995) is often credited with popularising German-style board games outside of Europe and growing the hobbyist game market to a wider audience.
 The early 21st century saw the emergence of a new "Golden Age" for board games called the "Board Game Renaissance".
 This period of board games industry development, of which board games such as Carcassonne (2000) and Ticket to Ride (2004) were a major part, saw a shift away from the 20th-century domination by well-established standby Golden Era board games like Monopoly (1935) and Game of Life (1960).